 Many people begin abusing Ativan as a way of self-medicating co-occurring disorders like anxiety or depression.
-The best Ativan addiction treatment programs include treatment for dual diagnoses such as these.
+The best Ativan addiction treatment programs include treatment for mental health symptoms.

-At Vertava Health Texas, we offer comprehensive dual diagnosis addiction treatment.
+At Vertava Health Texas, we offer comprehensive co-occurring disorder addiction treatment.
 Many of our treatments can be highly beneficial for both addiction and co-occurring disorders.
 This includes cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).

 These and other therapies teach coping skills that protect and nurture a person’s recovery from both addiction and mental health problems.
 By treating both the mental illness and addiction, a person has a higher chance of obtaining long-term sobriety as well.